gleisonsdm/Kuifje-Documentation/Chapter 01/Sampling.md

 | 1.00 | 1.00 | 1.0 |

 Now, the code will first assing a distribution to p, then x and y are sampled from p.
-Notice that sampling, we do not know the exectly value that should be assinged.
+Notice that sampling, we do not know the exactly value that should be assinged.
 Instead, it will assing the distribution itself.
 ```python
 p = uniform[0,1];